yeshua453/website/docs/controls/cupertinoappbar.md

 ### `border`

 The border of the app bar.
-Renders by default a single pixel bottom border side.
+By default, a single pixel bottom border side is rendered.

+Value is of type [`Border`](/docs/reference/types/border).

 ### `elevation`

 This property controls the size of the shadow below the app bar.

-Default value is 4.
+Defaults to `4`.

 ### `leading`

 A `Control` to display at the start of this app bar.
 Typically the leading control is an [`Icon`](/docs/controls/icon) or an [`IconButton`](/docs/controls/iconbutton).

-If `None` and `automatically_imply_leading` is `True`, an appropriate button will be automatically created.
+If `None` and `automatically_imply_leading = True`, an appropriate button will be automatically created.

 ### `middle`

 A `Control` to display in the middle of this app bar.
-Typically a title or a segmented control.
+Typically a [`Text`](/docs/controls/text) or a segmented control.

 ### `padding`

 Defines the padding for the contents of the app bar.

-Padding is an instance of [`padding.Padding`](/docs/reference/types/padding) class.
+Padding is an instance of [`Padding`](/docs/reference/types/padding) class.

-If None, the app bar will adopt the following defaults:
+If `None`, the app bar will adopt the following defaults:

 - vertically, contents will be sized to the same height as the app bar itself minus the status bar.
 - horizontally, padding will be `16` pixels according to iOS specifications unless the leading widget is an automatically inserted back button, in which case the padding will be `0`.